 You can also replace the chocolate chips with chopped chocolate, white chocolate or nuts like walnuts or pecans.

-Then, grate zucchini on a cheese grater.
-Use a tea towel or paper towel to squeeze out the excess moisture from the zucchini.
+Step 1: Preheat oven to 350F and line 10 muffin tin cups with cupcake liners.
+Grate zucchini on a cheese grater.
+Use a tea towel to squeeze out the excess moisture from the zucchini.

-Mix in the chocolate chips and place ¼ cup of batter in each of 10 muffin cups.
+Step 4: Mix in the chocolate chips and place ¼ cup of batter in each of 10 muffin cups.
 Top with more chocolate chips.
+Bake for 22-24 minutes.
+Check to see the muffins are done by inserting a toothpick into the center.
+If the toothpick comes out dry, they are fully cooked.
+Cool completely on a wire rack and enjoy.

 Storage, Freezing and Reheating